anhvt2/DAMASK.utils/test_rve_graph/README.md

 * Question: how many RVEs can go to one graph?

 Can we plot a cube with grain ID in Python?
+Yes, see https://www.geeksforgeeks.org/how-to-draw-3d-cube-using-matplotlib-in-python/

 # Permutation matrix